A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 CX is always relative.
 How well you present your solutions to customers is always relative to how well your rivals are doing the same thing.
 In an age of choice, customers have the power to choose an alternative easily, so you need to know exactly what that alternative is doing better than you.

-This is particularly crucial when a market is shrinking.
+This is crucial when a market is shrinking.
 In times of economic downturn, you need a metric that tells you where the remaining existing spend is going.
 Who's getting that spend?
 Who's eating your lunch?

 If you have the answers to these questions, you can target those areas and take that money back.